SyncServerII/GSignIn/README.md

 The solution: Don't give a directory in your Swift package the name `Resources`.
 Very odd.

+## Development problem 3
+As I wrote up  at https://stackoverflow.com/questions/65469685 on 12/28/20 and 12/29/20, I had been getting linker warnings and errors.
+That solutions I wrote up on the same SO post on 1/1/21.

 # SMGoogleSignIn

 (For reference, from  [SMGoogleSignIn](https://github.com/crspybits/SMGoogleSignIn.git)).